-2.3 The proposal is unacceptable because it is inconsistent of the existing streetscape character
+2.1 Inconsistent of the existing streetscape character

 Properties along the lower, southern side of the street (including the subject site) enjoy uninterrupted, highly valuable, ocean, headland, and beach views.
 There is a pattern of garages within the front setback.
 A front setback DCP control of 6.5m is applicable.
 Whilst this has been exceeded, the exceeding structures have been regularly kept to a low height resulting in views from the road reserve / Bicentennial Coastal Walkway and less visual impact on the streetscape and maintaining the significant coastal views available.
 Unfortunately, the proposal departs from this pattern in that its height significantly and, in our considered opinion, unnecessarily exceeds the low scale pattern.